SilentCicero/Ethereum/Feedlot/Read Me.md

-# FeedRoll - A Decentralized Price Feed Market Place
+# Feedlot - A Decentralized Price Feed Market Place

 ** This project is in its alpha stages, so excuse the late night coding.

-FeedRoll, based on the Trusted Feeds.org idea, is an on-chain decentralized feed exchange where feed buyers can request feeds and have trusted feed providers respond to their requests.
+Feedlot, based on the Trusted Feeds.org idea, is an on-chain decentralized feed exchange where feed buyers can request feeds and have trusted feed providers respond to their requests.